Essential Resources: The most influential visualisation books (part 3)

-This nineth part, alongside part seven and part eight, presents a comprehensive collection of the books that have had most influence on my knowledge about data visualisation and its many closely-related subject areas.
+This post presents the first part of a collection of books that have had most influence on my knowledge about data visualisation and its many closely-related subject areas.
 The selection presented includes only the books I own or I have read from a library – I have decided to exclude any books I’ve not yet read, even if they might be on other reading lists.
 However, I will add emerging texts to the collection as and when I get to them.
+This collection should be read alongside part one and part two.

 The categories used to organise and group the books simply represents an instinctive and personal view for how they have proven valuable to me – I appreciate they could be/will be argued, debated and refined but it will never be perfect!
 The books in each section are typically sequenced alphabetically.
 Clicking on the book images will take you to the relevant Amazon.com page (please note these are affiliate links).